tango-controls/rfc/12/README.md

 *Polling thread* (polling thread) - a thread within *Tango Server* that polls periodically defined *Tango Device*'s attributes/sometimes commands.

-*Tango Publish-Subscriber protocol* (pub-sub) - is a sub-set of *Tango Client-Server protocol* [RFC-?] that defines a relationship between *client* and *server* established via a negotiation phase and lasts till explicitly broken.
+*Tango Publish-Subscriber protocol* (pub-sub) - is a sub-set of *Tango Request-Reply protocol* [RFC-10] that defines a relationship between *client* and *server* established via a negotiation phase and lasts till explicitly broken.
 During this relationship client receives updates published by *upstream server*.
 Updates are sourced from server's *polling thread* or directly through *server API*.
 Updates are filtered according to *device*'s configuration.

 *Tango Event* (event) - an update sent by *server*.